 "To offer shelter from the cold and to provide assistance referrals to men coming to our area."

 My name is Wayne.
-I am a typical person.
+I consider myself a typical, self-sufficient person.
 I had a medical problem in Nov 2017 in Oregon and it required me to travel to Ohio to have a heart procedure done and recuperate.
 I gave the mother of my unborn baby my money because I was told by the doctors in Oregon that is be out of commission for 6 months.

 To my surprise, when I got ok'd to travel at the 3 month mark, I went home only to find someone else had taken my place there and I had nowhere to stay, no money, no anything.
 So I drove back to Minot where I knew I could find work.
 This was in late Feb.
 I was struggling.
 Sleeping in a cold truck.
 No showers.
 I was looking for work.